BagusAK95/kalimat.ai/README.md

 ```
 ### Question
 + What is the benefit of this change?
 	- User and Conversation do not need to create Controller, only represented by InjectorController.
-Code to be simple.
+Make Code to be simple.

 # Unit Test
 ```